Learn-Write-Repeat/DSA/dsa-cp-1/Best, avg and worst  case analysis/How.md

 # How to do algorithm analysis?
 >Before going to case analysis let's revise linear search, As I am going to explain Case analysis using a linear search algorithm.
 ## What is a linear search?
 Linear search is a simple searching algorithm that searches for an element of a list in sequential order.
-We start at one end and check every element until the desired elements in found.
+We start at one end and check every element until the desired elements is found.

 <a target="_blank" rel="noopener noreferrer" href="#"><img src="https://www.tutorialspoint.com/data_structures_algorithms/images/linear_search.gif" alt="Linear Search Gif" style="max-width:100%;"></a>